FarPerformance/UniversalRomSorter/README.md

 # Universal ROM Sorter
 Universal ROM Sorter (URS) is a tool designed to sort a ROM collection (No-Intro or Redump) into an organized folder structure.
-The folder structure is created based on the ROM files that are provided and each ROM is then moved into it's proper location.
+The folder structure is created based on the ROM files that are provided and each ROM is then moved into its proper location.

 ##### How to use